Tinkerforge/doc/en/source/Low_Level_Protocols/Modbus.rst

 Modbus
 ======

-This is the API site for the Modbus RTU protocol of the RS485 Extension.
+This is the API description for the Modbus RTU protocol of the RS485 Extension.

 An overview of products that are controllable over Modbus can be found :ref:`here <product_overview>`.

 .. _llproto_modbus_protocol: